itszehrakaya/Recurrence-Relations/README.md

 I created this repository with an unstoppable urge while studying discrete mathematics.
-It'll be updated over time.
-I believe that it will be full of fun for me to work on it
+It'll be updated over time and will be full of fun for me to work on it
 # Recurrence-Relations
 Applications of recurrence relations